 Though AVMs bleed most often in adults 20 to 40 years old, they can bleed in children.
 A child's risk of bleeding in the area of an AVM is about 3% each year.
 AVMs can bleed over and over again.

 A cavernous malformation is a collection of well-defined blood vessels.
 The condition is also called cavernous hemangioma, cavernous angioma and cavernoma.
 Doctors can see these blood vessels on an MRI (magnetic resonance imaging) scan or a CT (computed tomography) scan.
 Some malformations have a genetic component.

 Cavernous malformations usually occur in the upper portion of the brain.
 A child can have more than one.
 Doctors often find them after a child bleeds.
 Some children with cavernous malformations have seizures.

-On an angiogram, the fine network of blood vessels looks like a puff of smoke.
-In Japan, where the disease was first documented, "moyamoya" means "puff of smoke."
+In response, small blood vessels form to create a new path for blood to flow.
+On an angiogram, the new vessels look like a puff of smoke.
+In Japan, where the condition was first documented, “moyamoya” means “hazy puff of smoke.”

-Moyamoya can be present at birth (congenital).
-It gets worse over time.
-Decreased blood flow to the affected area may cause strokes and seizures.
+Some people have moyamoya from very early childhood.
+Others develop it as they get older.
+Moyamoya gets worse over time.
+Decreased blood flow to the affected area may cause a transient ischemic attack, stroke and seizures.

 - Down syndrome

-Our neurosurgeons treat this illness with an operation called a pial synangiosis.
-It involves cutting out the temporal artery from the child’s scalp.
-Neurosurgeons open the child's skull and attach the artery onto the surface of the brain.
-The artery then grows new vessels down into the brain.
-This gives the area a new blood supply.
+Surgery called pial synangiosis creates a way for more blood to get to the brain.
+It involves freeing part of the superficial temporal artery (STA) from the child’s scalp.
+Neurosurgeons open the child’s skull and attach the artery onto the surface of the brain.
+Then new vessels grow from the artery down into the brain and increase blood flow to the area.